baltazor70/WoWLatency/README.md

 **Acknowledgments**

 Thanks to everyone who tested the addon and suggested improvements!
-Your feedback helps make the addon better.
+Your feedback helps make the addon better

-**License**

-The addon is distributed under the MIT License.
-For details, see the LICENSE file.

 **WoWLatency 1.0a**